-The conditions given above are satisfied by considering exactly one amongst the parameters $(\alpha,\beta)$ to be non-zero while the other vanishes.
-For instance, if one takes $\alpha=\sqrt{2}$ and $\beta=0$, Eqs. (\ref{2}) are satisfied and we get which is the pseudomechanics analogue of Eq. (\ref{a}).
-Eq. (\ref{QQH}) is also obtained for \(\alpha = 0\) and \(\beta = \sqrt{2}\). \\
+The above conditions are fulfilled for certain typical choices of the parameters $(\alpha,\beta)$.
+For instance, if one takes $\alpha=\sqrt{2}$ and $\beta=0$, then the conditions in Eq. (\ref{2}) are obeyed and further, which is the pseudomechanical analogue of Eq. (\ref{a}).
+As can be verified easily, one has

+as expected.
+The choice of the parameters is by no means unique; Eq. (\ref{QQH}) is also recovered for \(\alpha = 0\) and \(\beta = \sqrt{2}\). \\

 Now, with any choice of \(\alpha \neq 0\) and \(\beta = 0\), one can verify that